ajmeese7/snapchat-share/README.md

 ## Troubleshooting
 ### downloadable font: rejected by sanitizer
 If you pass a font string like `https://fonts.googleapis.com/css?family=Alata`, you are going to get this error.
 The issue lies in the lack of a file extension.

 The fix is to navigate to that link in your browser and browse the contents until you find the URL with a file extension, which in this example is `https://fonts.gstatic.com/s/alata/v2/PbytFmztEwbIoce9zqY.woff2`.

 ## Plans
 I'm not sure which direction I want to take this project in yet, but I know it's working.
-Deciding if I want to implement it as an API or a NPM package or something that can be used in the browser is something I can work on later.

 If I should get this running on a server as a service you can call on demand, I will update the installation instructions accordingly.
 That